microg/NetworkLocation/README.md

-NOGAPPS-NetworkLocation
+NetworkLocation
 =======================

 Geolocation using wlan and data from Apple.
-Part of the NOGAPPS Project.
+Part of the μg Project.

 ###License
-> Copyright 2012 NOGAPPS Project
+> Copyright 2012 μg Project Team

 > Licensed under the Apache License, Version 2.0 (the "License");
 > you may not use this file except in compliance with the License.